plgagne/Game-Boy-Essentials/website/drafts/ESPN National Hockey Night.md

 ## World Ice Hockey

 The first hockey game is *World Ice Hockey*.
 Released in early 1991, **but only in Japan**, the game is made by Athena, a small japanese developer who overwhelmingly released games that only came out in Japan.
 Back in the early 90s, a large contingent of japanese companies only catered to Japan, with barely any of their games released outside the island nation.
 Even games that needed no translation, like *World Ice Hockey*.
-It's a side-to-side hockey game.
+It's a top-down hockey game.

+It's incredibly barebones and simple.
+It's making me think of my beloved *Ice Hockey* but not in a good way.
+The ice is ginormous.
+You're supposed to be playing international hockey, which has a bigger rink but this is way too big.
+The characters are way too small, skate super slowly, and the AI is not very competent.
+Perhaps me playing Canada against Japan had something to do with it.
+Except for the fact that japanese developers made these games, Japan has no reason to be in a ice hockey video game.
+The japanese national ice hockey team can't even play competitively against teams from the Quebec semi-pro league.

 ## Blades of Steel

 The second game is *Blades of Steel*.
 Released in late 1991, it came out as *Konamic Ice Hockey* in Japan.
 The NES version has a reputation as a solid hockey game.
-Is the Game Boy version any good?
+Is the Game Boy version any different?
 Who knows!
 I sure don't.
-I played both one after the other to figure out the differences and I
+I played both one after the other to figure out the differences and I can't really see anything different.
+I'm sure there differences but I couldn't find any.

-I got into a fight, won, and my losing opponent was brought to the penalty box.
-Even I know this is not how referees resolve fights in hockey! *Blades of Steel* is also a side-to-side game.
+In both games I got into a fight, won, and my losing opponent was brought to the penalty box.
+Even I know this is not how referees resolve fights in hockey! *Blades of Steel* is a side-to-side game, and it has a strong action-oriented feel.

 ## Hit the Ice